-The Negative Confession forms part of Spell 125 of the Book of the Dead It was intended to be recited by the deceased when they entered the Hall of Judgement and stood face to face first of all with Osiris and the Osiris backed up by a further forty-two other divine judges, all of whom the deceased had to name.
+The Negative Confession forms part of Spell 125 of the Book of the Dead.
+It was intended to be recited by the deceased when they entered the Hall of Judgement and stood face to face, first of all with Osiris, and then Osiris backed up by a further forty-two other divine judges, all of whom the deceased had to name.
 They then had to make a statement asserting their purity and worthiness as their heart was weighed against the feather of Ma’at.
 Rather that boasting about the actions they had taken, this statement consisted of them confirming that they were not guilty of a range of evil deeds.

 Following the Amarna Period, the weighing scene is generally expanded to fill the entire height of the papyrus and is much more detailed than before.
 During the Ramesside period there was a shift in emphasis away from the weighing of the heart to the declaration of innocence.
 Generally, Anubis leads the deceased to the scales and oversees the weighing, then Horus leads the deceased to Osiris to make their declaration.
 This format was very popular during the Third Intermediate Period, but during the Late Period and the Greco-Roman Period the earlier type (focusing on the weighing of the heart) became more popular.